higgsbi/normalc/README.md

 ## Usage

 All standard headers are prefixed with `standard/` so using a string would be `standard/string/string.h`.
 This allows for pseudo namespacing at the preprocessor level.

+## Tests

+To run a test, run the `test.sh` in the test folder with the first argument being the name of the test you want to run.

 ## Style